 CodeTwo Office 365 Migration minimizes the resources you need to use to perform the move.
 The application is easy to install, configure and use.
 It can be managed by just one administrator from one place.
 As the great part of the process is automated, the administrator does not have to do a lot of manual work.
 Instead, he or she can focus on other tasks.

 There is also no need to play with PowerShell scripting.
-The program has a light graphical user interface, which allows to manage all migration tasks, e.g. server connections, delta migrations, auto matching of mailboxes or folder filtering.
+The program has a light graphical user interface, which allows managing all migration tasks, e.g. server connections, delta migrations, auto-matching of mailboxes or folder filtering.
 CodeTwo Office 365 Migration can create reports that help monitor the whole migration process – simply generate overall, job or mailbox reports directly from the panel or set up the program to generate them automatically and send them to you via email.

 As the program ease the whole process, in this article, I will show you how to migrate Exchange public folders to Office 365 with CodeTwo Office 365 Migration.